 Baldwin County Public Schools realizes that some students may either lose or forget their lunch/breakfast money.
 However, it is unlawful for the Child Nutrition Program to absorb unpaid, charged meals.
-Therefore, the Board hereby authorizes the Superintendent to develop guidelines regarding any charges incurred by students in regards to additional meals and/or ala carte items.
+Therefore, the following guidelines may be used by schools at the principal's discretion: